-Philip also sits on the Editorial Board of Sustain magazine, is a member of the UKERC (UK Energy Research Centre) and sits on the Low Carbon Vehicle Partnership Board.
-He is a member of several influential Government Task Forces, including the Government & Industry 2016 Zero Carbon Housing Force, and as an Independent Commissioner to sit on the LGA Climate Change Commission.
+Philip is a member of the UKERC (UK Energy Research Centre) and is the Vice Chair of the Low Carbon Vehicle Partnership Board.
+He has been a member of several influential Government Task Forces, including the Government & Industry 2016 Zero Carbon Housing Force, and as an Independent Commissioner to sit on the LGA Climate Change Commission.
 Philip was appointed as Senior Ind.
 Director of Tewa Ltd in June 2018.
 A company in the Sust.
 Mobility Sector.

 Philip has three children.
 He graduated from Nottingham University with BEd (Hons) and has an MBA (Dist) from the University of Westminster.
 In addition he is a Fellow of the British Institute of Management, a Fellow of the Royal Society of Arts and a member of the Energy Institute.